NQT2906/GraduationDemo/Server/README.md

 ## Model, weights

-You need download model, mmcv and weights for server through [Link](https://drive.google.com/drive/folders/1EDSel5pZkl9dAGZWgiU6TLue7RydhqI_?usp=sharing)
+You need download model, mmcv and weights for server through [Link](https://drive.google.com/drive/folders/1EDSel5pZkl9dAGZWgiU6TLue7RydhqI_?usp=sharing) and pass it into this folder.

 ## Introduction